TinySkillet/Face_Recognition_with_MLP/README.md

 source your_virtual_env_name/bin/activate
 ```

-Switch to the interpreter in your virtual environment folder and in the project terminal run:
+Switch to the interpreter in your virtual environment folder and, in the project terminal, run:

 ```bash
 pip install -r requirements.txt
 ```

 This will download and install all the necessary libraries.
+If you are using the Jupyter notebook, you can install them manually.

-Make sure to replace "your_virtual_env_name" with the actual name you choose for your virtual environment.
+Ensure to replace "your_virtual_env_name" with the actual name you choose for your virtual environment.